irsbugs/pdp11-code/README.md

 ## Interrupt Driven Routines.

-PDP11 code may be modified from using looping routines to test if devices are ready to send/receive data, to using *interrupt driven routines*.
+PDP11 code may be enhanced from using looping routines to test if devices are ready to send/receive data, to using *interrupt driven routines*.
 To demonstrate this a program will wait for a key to be typed on the console keyboard.
-When it's typed the keyboard interrupt is triggered and then code is executed specifically to handle the input from the keyboard buffer.
+When it's typed the keyboard interrupt is triggered and then code is executed to immediately handle retrieving a character from the keyboard buffer.

 For these programs the starting address of 1000 has been selected.
 Thus program script files contain g for go and 1000 to start at address 1000
 ```